rynbhuiya/ClassifyingMusicGenres/README.md

 # ClassifyingMusicGenres
 Honors CSCE 421 Final Project

-Analyzed 10000 audio files from each genres using several machine learning models.
+Analyzed GTZAN dataset containing audio files for each genre.
+The data was fed into several different machine learning models in order to find the optimal setup.